Archive Exhibit 1: Historical Context

 Edwin Grant Conklin’s Heredity and Environment (1915)

 After the rediscovery of Mendel’s work in 1900 (it originally appeared in the 1860s) biologists quickly adopted his theory of heredity as a means of explaining the origin of individuals’ behavioral and moral tendencies.
-Here Princeton Professor of Biology Edwin Grant Conklin describes a range of traits as dominant or recessive.
+Princeton Professor of Biology Edwin Grant Conklin, for example, described a range of traits as dominant or recessive in his textbook HEREDITY AND ENVIRONMENT IN THE DEVELOPMENT OF MEN .
 Conklin’s textbook, originally published in 1915 by Princeton University Press, was reprinted several times.
 This edition is from 1920.
 In a section entitled ‘Control of Heredity: Eugenics’ Conklin wrote: ‘The worst types of mankind may be prevented from propagating, and the best types may be encouraged to increase and multiply.
 This is apparently the only way in which we may hope to improve permanently the human breed.’ (p.
 276).

 M.W.
 Ireland, Albert G. Love, and Charles B .
 Davenport, Defects Found in Drafted Men (Washington: Government Printing Office, 1920)